Chevrolet Onix: First generation (2012)

-For 2017, the Onix and Prisma received a facelift, along with interior improvements.
+For 2016, the Onix and Prisma received a facelift, along with interior improvements.
 A touchscreen was added with Android Auto and Apple CarPlay support.
 The LS trim level kept the original front end and became known as the Onix Joy and Prisma Joy, leaving the LT as the base trim for the updated Onix/Prisma.
 A crossover-like version called the Onix Activ was also added, with raised suspension, plastic body cladding and roof rack.

 In late 2019, the Onix and Prisma were replaced in Brazil by the second-generation Onix and Onix Plus, respectively.
 However, the Onix Joy and Prisma Joy remained available, and were renamed Joy and Joy Plus, respectively.
 The Joy and Joy Plus have been built at the São Caetano do Sul plant in Brazil from 2019 through 2022.
 Production will move to GM Colmotores in Colombia in early 2023.
+The Joy in Colombia and Ecuador has ended as well as the factories too.

 Technical details

 Specs include front-wheel drive, MacPherson strut front and twist-beam rear suspension, and (in the three versions shown) dual airbags, ABS and power steering.
-In February 2013, the new Prisma, the sedan version of the Onix, with a trunk of 500 liters, was launched.
+In February 2013, the new Prisma, the sedan version of the Onix, with a trunk of 500 litres, was launched.

-The 1.0 versions are fitted with 14" wheels, with 15" fitted to the 1.4 models.
+The 1.0-litre versions are fitted with 14" wheels, with 15" wheels being fitted to 1.4-litre models.

 Safety

+Latin NCAP

-In December 2014, the Chevrolet Onix in its most basic Latin American configuration with 2 airbags was evaluated under the Latin NCAP assessment and achieved a 3-star safety rating for adults and 2-star safety rating for children:
+In December 2014, the Chevrolet Onix in its most basic Latin American market configuration with 2 airbags was evaluated under the Latin NCAP 1.0 assessment and achieved a 3-star safety rating for adults and 2-star safety rating for children:

-In May 2017, the Chevrolet Onix in its most basic Latin American configuration with 2 airbags and no ESC was re-evaluated under the Latin NCAP assessment, using the 2016 Assessment Protocol, and achieved a 0-star safety rating for adults and 3-star safety for children.
+In May 2017, the Chevrolet Onix in its most basic Latin American market configuration with 2 airbags and no ESC was re-evaluated under the Latin NCAP 2.0 assessment, using the 2016 Assessment Protocol, and achieved a 0-star safety rating for adults and 3-star safety for children.

-In January 2018, an updated Chevrolet Onix in its most basic Latin American configuration with 2 airbags and no ESC was evaluated under the Latin NCAP assessment, and achieved a 3-star safety rating for adults and 3-star safety for children.
+In January 2018, an updated Chevrolet Onix in its most basic Latin American market configuration with 2 airbags and no ESC was evaluated under the Latin NCAP 2.0 assessment, and achieved a 3-star safety rating for adults and 3-star safety for children.